mars/heroku-nextjs/README.md

 **Demo deployment** from this repo:
 https://nextjs.herokuapp.com

-[Download this repo](https://github.com/mars/heroku-nextjs/archive/master.zip) as a Heroku-ready app template, or follow [Production Deployment](#production-deployment) to push an existing app to Heroku.

 **A custom Node/Express server** is supported.
 Use it to:

 * combine a Node API with a Next/React UI